jabenninghoff/rdev/README.md

 ## Overview

-**R Development Tools:** My personalized collection of development packages, tools and utility functions.
+**R Development Tools:** An opinionated collection of development tools, packages, and utilities.

 Feel free to use and/or fork this project!